jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
 It's better to write clear, maintainable code first and optimize later, when profiling has identified bottlenecks.
 Focusing on optimization prematurely can lead to unnecessary complexity, bugs, and wasted time.

+# 2023-12-16
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to unnecessary complexity, harder-to-maintain code, and potentially worse performance overall.
+It's better to write clear, simple code first and optimize only when profiling indicates that specific parts of the code are causing performance issues.